ChrisDavison/scripts/README.md

 - `calculus` for integral and derivative of a signal
 - `fft` to perform the fft of a signal
 - `filter` to do lowpass, highpass and bandpass filtering

+## cdutils/cddata

+Some of this work was originally split into `cdutils` and `cddata`, but I got sick of restarting running iPython notebooks (long-term running notebooks) to allow iPython to pick up the newer installed modules.